 In 1936 Hagen was voted into the union office.
 Hagen became financial secretary for the Bakers and Confectioners’ Union Local No 9.
 He later became the union’s business manager, stretching into the late 1940s.
 It’s unclear if that was a full time position, but it’s what Hagen listed in the city directories, and what he was newsworthy for.
 After he lost an election for the first time, Hagen’s reported profession returned to Langendorf United Bakeries.

 Edward Joseph Hagen died in August 1962 at 75 years of age.
 That meant that he outlived Frank Smith by 33 years, and Arthur Wright by 43.
 He was remembered by his family as a former boxing champion and a retired baker.

-- The story of Frank and Sadie Smith (in progress)
+- The story of Frank and Sadie Smith

 - A tangential connection, bootlegger Roy Olmstead’s lawyer appears in the profile of United Grocers, part of Anderson to Mutual Markets

 - Police corruption is discussed in my profile of Fred Trump